The Kerala egg roast song and how it all started

 Breakfast stories with Mom for Susan

 Susan shares her childhood memories.
 On busy days her Mom would normally make egg curries but holidays were reserved for Kerala egg roast.
-Just like it happens with Dim Kosha or Kosha Manghso in a Bengali household, there would be squabble amongst siblings over who got more.
+Just like it happens with Dim Kosha or Kosha Manghso (Recipe) in a Bengali household, there would be squabble amongst siblings over who got more.
 Susan remembers her bachelor uncle visiting them on weekends, Upma with Mutta roast got made and everyone enjoyed it.
 She remembers there were times, when Kerala egg roast was made with both chicken and duck eggs and elders would remind the classification.

 Mutta Roast in early morning for train Journey for Nandita.